SAP-samples/teched2025-AI165/exercises/ex2/README.md

     - the capabilities of the Agent
     - the URL to invoke the Agent later on
     - the mandatory information that the Agent needs to create a new ticket in ServiceNow

-## Invoke ServiceNow Ticketing Agent (A2A)

-Now, it's time to use the information from the Agent Card to actually invoke the Agent.

 2. Open a terminal emulator (e.g., PowerShell on Windows) and run the curl command below to instruct the Agent to create a ServiceNow ticket.
   Prepare the following: